Architecture Overview

 LayerG is a monolithic stateful server that exposes real-time and non-real-time APIs from multiple subsystems.
 LayerG’s subsystems cover a variety of tasks, with the major subsystems discussed below.

-Authorization
+Authorization (Universal Account)

 LayerG authorization is based on Universal Account (UA), which leverage on the concept of Account Abstraction (AA).
 UA plays a role in mapping a Web3 wallet with a traditional social account and helping the user to submit transaction to L1 in a seamless behavior

-LayerG masternode
+LayerG gamehub

 Cluster management